linkra/omnilk/README.md

     1. What effect did applying the rules have on your code?
     2. Anything that became better?
     3. Anything that became worse?

-    1. You're not allowed to have any getter/setter methods (that's to say you must not have any methods that expose/leak values from a class)

-    2. You're only allowed to have one level of indention per method (tip: use "extract method" until you've achieved one level of indention)

-    3. Any given class must not have more than 2 instance variables (tip: group data into separate smaller objects)

-    4. You're not allowed to use `else`, `else if` or `switch` (regular `if` statements are fine)